 Type II & III reactions involve immunoglobulin G (IgG) and immunoglobulin M (IgM).
 These are not relevant to essential oils.
 No reaction has ever been recorded.

 Type IV reactions involve T cells in the immune system.
 These are called delayed hypersensitivity.
 It may not produce a reaction in the first use but may after subsequent exposure.
 This is common for things like metals, latex, cosmetics.
 Repeated exposure will continue to produce a reaction.
 This is called sensitization as it is priming the immune system to elicit a response and leads to allergic reaction.
 This usually shows up as dermatitis.
+If the substance continues to be used, a reaction will persist.
+Each time the body encounters the substance, it may stimulate the reaction again.

 True Allergic Reactions Are Rare